 Ms. Lord was listed in the 2019 and the four immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 She was recommended in 2016, 2017 and 2018 by Legal 500 US for Non-Contentious Trademark Law.
-Ms. Lord was listed in The Best Lawyers in America® in 2018 and the three years immediately preceding for Intellectual Property Litigation and Food and Beverage Law.
+Ms. Lord was listed in The Best Lawyers in America® in 2020 and the five years immediately preceding for Intellectual Property Litigation and Food and Beverage Law.
 She was recognized in 2019 and the four years prior as a Georgia "Super Lawyer" and in 2013 as a Georgia "Rising Star" in the area of Intellectual Property Litigation by Super Lawyers magazine.
 Ms. Lord was named as one of Georgia Trend's 2018 "Legal Elite" for Intellectual Property Law.
 In 2013, she was named one of Georgia's Attorneys "On the Rise" by the Daily Report.

 The firm represented a multinational Fortune 100 mail, package, and freight delivery corporation in a trademark infringement matter.
 The plaintiff claims that our client infringed its trademark when it launched an application under a similar designation.
 The application allows online sellers to import order data and print shipping labels to ship orders.

 Serves as outside intellectual property counsel for international apparel retailer and wholesaler for over 75 years in connection with U.S. and international trademark portfolio management, trademark, patent, copyright and advertising advice, licensing and a broad range of contentious and non-contentious intellectual property and advertising matters.